ruby/www.ruby-lang.org/en/news/_posts/2017-12-27-fukuoka-ruby-award-2018.md

 in Ruby but should take advantage of the unique characteristics of Ruby.

 Projects must have been developed or completed within the past 12 months to be eligible.
-Please visit the following Fukuoka website for additional details or to enter:
+Please visit the following Fukuoka websites for additional details or to enter:

 [http://www.digitalfukuoka.jp/events/152](http://www.digitalfukuoka.jp/events/152)